ande397c/ande397c/README.md

-Anders Iversen - Web / Frontend developer
+Anders Iversen - Studying Web / Frontend developer
 ===============================

 * 🌍  Based in Valby, Copenhagen
+* Studying at KEA - Copenhagen School of Design and Technology
 * 🖥️  See my portfolio at [andersiversen.app](https://andersiversen.netlify.app/)

 ### Skills and experiences